Signed in as:

-Join us as this summer, most Tuesday and Thursday nights, to ride the Frio Canyon Trail in a hay wagon pulled by a tractor.
+Join us in 2026 Tuesday and Thursday nights, to ride the Frio Canyon Trail in a hay wagon pulled by a tractor.
 We will tell you about the history, nature, and culture of Garner State Park.

 We love our Garner guests, so feel free to visit during normal business hours.